 Chamomile is a member of the ‘daisy’ family and is well-known for its many health benefits that go back thousands of years.
 This flower is edible and can be consumed in many forms, but is most commonly ingested as part of an herbal tea mixture.

-Chamomile is recognized for its ability to decrease issues such as anxiety.
-It helps stabilize the mood and promote relaxation (6).
+Chamomile is recognized for its ability to stabilize the mood and promote relaxation (6).

 Fennel is a flavorful herb with several health benefits.